School Water Safety Education Program

 The Water Safety Education Program is free to schools in the Newcastle LGA, however is open to requests from alternative centres and schools outside of the LGA.

-Please contact Council's Aquatic Administration and Education Officer on 02 4974 6100 for information and bookings.
+Please contact our Aquatic Services Coordinator on 02 4974 6100 for information and bookings.